Schoene Mahmood

 Program Manager, Restorative Justice Project

-Ms. Schoene Mahmood brings 16 years of experience with Restorative Justice Practices at LMU.
-Schoene currently serves as the Program Manager of the Restorative Justice Project to develop RJP curriculum and provide educational trainings that include on-going skill-building workshops for K-12 school community members.
-Extending the reach to higher-education stakeholders, she is partnering with the LMU Office of Student Affairs to implement Restorative Practices campus-wide at LMU.
-Most recently, LMU CURes was awarded a grant to establish the Southern California Restorative Justice Consortium.
+Ms. Schoene Mahmood brings 16 years of experience with Restorative Justice Practices implementation at Loyola Marymount University.
+Schoene serves as the Program Manager of the CURes Restorative Justice Project to provide educational trainings, skill-building workshops, implementation coaching, and restorative conferencing facilitation.
+Most recently, the RJ Project was awarded a grant to establish the Southern California Restorative Justice Consortium.
 Schoene is overseeing the So Cal Consortium which aims to educate future generations of RJ leaders for scholarship, practice, and implementation, and create a regional model that can be replicated nationwide.
+Schoene was the recipient of the LMU Center for Reconciliation and Justice Hidden Heroes Award 2023.

-Before joining CURes, Schoene facilitated Community Conferences for 400+ juvenile expulsion, arrest, and court-diversion cases referred by the Maryland State Attorney office, the Department of Juvenile Services, the Baltimore City Police Department, and Baltimore City schools while working at the Community Conferencing Center.
-Her training is informed by Dr. Lauren Abramson, Johns Hopkins Medical Institute; Dr. Beverly Title, author and co-founder of Longmont Community Justice partnership; and Kay Pranis, national leader in Peacemaking Circles.
+Before joining CURes, Schoene facilitated Community Conferences for 400+ juvenile expulsion, arrest, and court-diversion cases referred by the Maryland State Attorney office, the Department of Juvenile Services, the Baltimore City Police Department, and Baltimore City schools while working at the Community Conferencing Center (now called Restorative Response Baltimore).
 Since moving to Los Angeles in 2011, Schoene has facilitated 300+ Restorative Conferences.